Texas Bail Bonds

 When you are arrested for a crime in Texas, a judge will determine whether or not you are eligible for bail.
-If you are, you can pay the bail amount to the court to ensure that you will show up for your court date and attend your trial.
-If you violate any bail condition, including showing up for your court dates, bail can be revoked and the money you paid can be forfeited.
-Posting bail can be very costly, sometimes in the thousands of dollars, and if you can't pay the bail out of pocket, you will need to hire a bail bondsman.
-He will charge you a fee, usually 10% of the bail amount, to assume the risk that you will obey the conditions of your bail.
-If your bail is forfeited, the bail bondsman and the surety insurance company he represents must pay the entirety of the bail to the court.
+If you are, you can pay a fee that is basically insurance that you will show up for your court date and attend your trial.
+Posting bail can be very costly, sometimes in the thousands of dollars, and if you can't pay the fee out of pocket, you will need to hire a bail bondsman.
+He will submit a guarantee (the bail bond) to the court on your behalf, but you will only need to pay him 7-10% of the bail amount.

 For example, if you or a loved one had bail set at $20,000, a bail agent would only require $2,000 to secure your release.
-This fee you pay to the bail agent is not bail, it is a fee for his services.
-You may have to pledge collateral to the bail bond agent that he will use to cover the bail if you do not appear in court.
+You may have to pledge collateral with the bail bond agent that they will use to collect the full bail amount if you do not appear in court.
 Once the bail bond company has secured collateral and your 10% fee, you can be released from the county jail until your next court date.

 How much is bail in the state of Texas?

 Texas Bail Schedules, or bail amounts, are set at the county level during your bail hearing.
 Bail for the same offense could be different in Dallas than in Houston or Fort Worth.
 The amount of the bond is set based on the offense (type/class of felony or misdemeanor), criminal history, and court attendance record of the defendant.
 If you or your loved one has been accused of a crime previously and didn't attend their court date, they are a flight risk, and their bail amount will be higher, and the bail bond company will need a higher fee to ensure their release.